What it does: Australia’s spy agency

 As well as the above roles, ASIO needs psychologists, lawyers and linguists, as well as the typical support staff in areas such as IT, HR and finance.

 To apply, you’ll need to be an Australian citizen and lodge your application while based in Australia.
 You will undergo a long and demanding assessment process.
 This will include an extensive background check to determine whether you are eligible for a ‘Positive Vetting’ security clearance.
 (You can expect to be drug tested, have your digital footprint checked out and be required to supply information about your current and past financial situation.)

 Obviously, you’ll also need to be discreet – ASIO doesn’t even like people revealing they’ve applied to work there.
 ASIO doesn’t supply much information about the stages of the recruitment process.
-The grad programs are quite similar to other public service programs, however will provide you unique training and development opportunities not available to most other departments.
+The grad programs are quite similar to other public service programs, however, will provide you with unique training and development opportunities not available to most other departments.
 The process starts with an online application.

 You’ll earn $78,421 plus 15.4% superannuation while doing the Future Technologists grad program, with a pay bump to $82,281 once you’ve completed it.

-For the Intelligence Officer or Analyst program you will start on $81,464 and increase to $90,042 upon successful completion of the program.
+For the Intelligence Officer or Analyst program, you will start on $81,464 and increase to $90,042 upon successful completion of the program.

 A career at ASIO starts at different times for different people.
 Both graduates and mid-career professionals will have opportunities for professional development through graduate-entry and leading intelligence and management training programs, within our career management frameworks.

 You can select from, and move between, a variety of jobs in ASIO, always growing and developing new skills during your career in security intelligence.

 As with most public service roles, you’ll need to develop your capabilities to be competitive to move up to the next level.